-The Musicians of All Saints’ Wickham Terrace
+The Choir of All Saints’ Wickham Terrace

-Laura James
+Laura James - Alto

 Our choir, under the direction of Tom Holownia, is one of the finest liturgical choirs in Queensland.
 The choir consists of professional contracted singers, known as choristers, who work alongside junior and senior choral scholars who are in our training programme.